miklast/HeatStripe/README.md

 ![](https://i.imgur.com/vCC05gy.png)

 ## Install
-1. Download the latest version of Python.
+1. Download the latest version of Python and Pip.
 This program only works on Python 3.10 and above.

 2. Download and extract the program.